gdelugre/path-pivot/README.md

 different results from the drive between between the time a file is checked and when it is accessed.

+More details about the attack can be found in [this blog post](https://gdelugre.github.io/2017/11/06/samba-path-pivot-attack/).

 ## Usage

 1. a disk image has to be created first.
 The script ``make_fs.sh`` will create